davetron5000/ruby-style/README.md

 #### Do not create ivars unless they are to be shared with the views.

 Why? _Controllers are special types of classes.
 You don't instantiate them, and the don't hold state.  ivars in a controller are *only* for passing data to a view.
 If you need to pass data to prive methods, use method arguments._

+#### Don't reach for a presenter or decorator when a non-ActiveRecord model class will do

+Why? _Often, a controller is exposing a logical model in your domain that just happens to be made up of data from various tables of your database.
+Name the model that, instead of, e.g. <code>UserPresenter</code>_

+#### When using presenters, prefer a design where the presenter is a dumb struct, and the logic of what goes where lives in one factory method

+Why? _Structs are easier to work with, test, and enhance.
+See <a href='http://technology.stitchfix.com/blog/2013/12/20/presenters-delegation-vs-structs/'>this blog post</a> for more_

 ### Active Record